-In the middle school grades, school counselors meet with individual students and discuss any difficulties they may be having as they transition from pre-teen to the teen years.
-School counselors also assist them in developing supportive groups (teachers, friends, and parents) to help them to succeed in navigating to the teen years.
-In the high school years, school counselors work with students to consider their upcoming professional and academic options before graduation.
+In the middle school grades, a guidance counselor meet with individual students and discuss any difficulties they may be having as they transition from pre-teen to the teen years.
+A guidance counselor also assist them in developing supportive groups (teachers, friends, and parents) to help them to succeed in navigating to the teen years.
+In the high school years, a guidance counselor could work with students to consider their upcoming professional and academic options before graduation.

-In each of these areas, school counselors will perform many tasks:
+In each of these areas, a guidance counselor will perform many tasks: